tinamayswinkels/sbe/_projects/western-business-accelartor-centrree.md

 SBE provided full ESD and Green Star Consultancy services for the Western BACE development.

-In particular SBE conducted the necessary modelling for Green Star and Section J compliance,  assisted the design team with the integration of Green Star and compiled the Green Star Design and As-Built Submissions.
+In particular SBE conducted the necessary modelling for Green Star and Section J compliance, &nbsp;assisted the design team with the integration of Green Star and compiled the Green Star Design and As-Built Submissions.

 This project achieved a 6 star design rating and a 5 star as-built Green Star rating and achieved maximum greenhouse gas reduction targets (base building carbon neutral).

+ESD features included:

 * Local wall mounted controllers to signal when to open windows.
 * Primary conditioning is ducted heat recovery ventilator air system provides tempered outside air to all spaces .
 This system is sufficient to meet the heating and cooling loads for a large proportion of operating hours.